-To conveniently manage the server's parameters and add-ons (e.g. mail, antivirus, etc.), it's worth investing in a Server Admin Panel, such as Plesk, which is constantly evolving and receives frequent automatic updates.
+To conveniently manage your server's parameters and add-ons (e.g. mail, antivirus, etc.), it's worth investing in a Server Admin Panel, such as Plesk, which is constantly evolving and receives frequent automatic updates.

 For those who are demanding, but don't have the time, we offer server deployment with a dev copy and a complete set of enhancements and tools for convenient work, including Plesk panel, SSL, CloudFlare and a backup system on an external server: